MartenBE/mkslides/docs/index.md

 ---

-## Example
+## Examples

--   This slideshow
+-   The [Markdown code](https://github.com/MartenBE/mkslides/tree/main/docs) of the slideshow you are currently watching.
--   [Slides](https://hogenttin.github.io/hogent-revealmd/) with all possibilities using Reveal.js using the [HOGENT](https://hogent.be/) theme.
+-   An Example repo with [slides](https://hogenttin.github.io/hogent-markdown-slides/) demonstrating all possibilities using Reveal.js with the [HOGENT](https://hogent.be/) theme.
+    -   An example of the automatically generated index page.
-    -   Also includes a lot of advanced examples such as [Mermaid.js](https://mermaid.js.org/) and [PlantUML](https://plantuml.com/) support, multicolumn slides, CI/CD, ... .
+    -   Also includes a lot of advanced examples such as [Mermaid.js](https://mermaid.js.org/) and [PlantUML](https://plantuml.com/) support, multicolumn slides, ... .
+    -   Example of CI/CD pipelines.
-    -   Markdown can be found [here](https://github.com/HoGentTIN/hogent-revealmd).
+    -   Markdown code can be found [here](https://github.com/HoGentTIN/hogent-markdown-slides).

 ---